TYPO3-Documentation/typo3-writing-guide/Documentation/writing-principles-and-guidelines/spelling-and-typo3-terminology.rst

         Constants and Setup are configuration options in TYPO3 TypoScript that set basic settings and variables for the website.
-"Constants" can be regarded as variables, referencing contents defined in the Backend GUI.
-The "Setup" uses these "Constants" to put the variables to the place they are needed, to define behaviour of the Frontend (and sometimes also Backend).
+"Constants" can be regarded as variables, referencing contents defined in the backend GUI.
+The "Setup" uses these "Constants" to put the variables to the place they are needed, to define behaviour of the frontend (and sometimes also backend).

     ..  _content-blocks:
     -   *Content Blocks*

-        Content Blocks are predefined layouts and content elements that can be used to create page content in the TYPO3 backend.
+        Content blocks are predefined layouts and content elements that can be used to create page content in the TYPO3 backend.
 Currently it refers to an extension, whose feature set shall be part of TYPO3 v13.
-Content Blocks are small sets of configuration, defining both Backend input and Frontend output.
+Content blocks are small sets of configuration, defining both Backend input and frontend output.

     ..  _content-elements:
     -   *Content Elements*

-        Content Elements in TYPO3 are building blocks of content that can shown in the frontend.
-Each Content Element has many (and also custom) attributes, even consisting of nested hierachies of further Content Elements.
+        Content elements in TYPO3 are building blocks of content that can shown in the frontend.
+Each content element has many (and also custom) attributes, even consisting of nested hierachies of further content elements.

     ..  _core:
     -   *Core*